Oxford Jesus College 111 (The Red Book of Hergest): An Electronic Edition. TEI header

-Oxford Jesus College 111 (Jesus 1, The Red Book of Hergest) Manuscript description
+TEI Header for Oxford Jesus College MS. 111 (The Red Book of Hergest)

 The manuscript is a compendium of Welsh prose and poetry dating from around the year 1400.
 It has been referred to as ‘the richest single manuscript compilation of medieval Welsh literature’ (Lewis 1971: 481), a ‘one-volume library’, and ‘by far the heaviest of the medieval books in Welsh, the largest in its dimensions... and the thickest’ Huws (2000: 82).